Tourism in Croatia: Tourist regions

+Tourism is largely concentrated on the coastal areas, which are shared among seven counties.
+Tourism has high level of seasonality.
 The Croatian National Tourist Board has divided Croatia into six distinct tourist regions.

 Istria

 The west coast of the peninsula of Istria has several historical towns dating from Roman times, such as the city of Umag, which hosts the yearly Croatia Open ATP tennis tournament on clay courts.
 The city of Poreč is known for the UNESCO-protected Euphrasian Basilica, which includes 6th-century mosaics depicting Byzantine art.
 The city plan still shows the ancient Roman Castrum structure with main streets Decumanus and Cardo Maximus still preserved in their original forms.
 Marafor is a Roman square with two temples attached.
 One of them, erected in the 1st century, is dedicated to the Roman god Neptune.
 Originally a Gothic Franciscan church built in the 13th century, the 'Dieta Istriana' hall was remodeled in the Baroque style in the 18th century.

-The region's largest city Pula has one of the best preserved amphitheatres in the world, which is still used for festivals and events.
+The region's largest city Pula has one of the oldest amphitheatres in the world, which is still used for festivals and events.
 It is surrounded by hotel complexes, resorts, camps, and sports facilities.
 Nearby is Brijuni national park, formerly the summer residence of late Yugoslav president Josip Broz Tito.
-Roman villas and temples still lie buried among farm fields and along the shoreline of surrounding fishing and farming villages.
 The coastal waters offer beaches, fishing, wreck dives to ancient Roman galleys and World War I warships, cliff diving, and sailing.
 Pula is the end point of the EuroVelo 9 cycle route that runs from Gdańsk on the Baltic Sea through Poland, Czechia, Austria, Slovenia and Croatia.